ivanlalvarez22/ivanlalvarez22/README.md

 ---

 ### About me
-Greetings!
-My name is Iván, and I'm thrilled that you've taken the time to explore my profile.
-Feel free to hit the follow button ☺️.
-I work in Web Development.
-I initially learned while pursuing my Bachelor's degree in Information Systems at UNSE, where I built a strong foundation in Mathematics and Programming Logic.
-I learned languages such as Python, Java, MYSQL, and some Operating Systems with Linux.
-Later, I became self-taught, learning HTML5, CSS3, JS, and NodeJs.
-I also worked on projects using these languages.
-Currently, I'm studying Programming at ITSE, where I realized the importance of teamwork and learning from others.
-I still have much to discover, and I'm willing to give my all to do so, in order to make a living doing what I love and am passionate about.
+Hey there!
+I'm Iván, a fullstack web developer with a passion for coding.
+I started with an Information Systems degree, then, I got cozy with Python, Java, MYSQL, and Linux.
+In addition, I explored on my own, diving into HTML5, CSS3, JS, and NodeJs.
+Currently studying programming at ITSE, embracing teamwork while brushing up my skills.
+Lots to learn, but loving every bit of it!
+Hit that follow button and join the journey!

 ---
 ---